Dividend-paying stocks? As a Belgian? Am I going mad, paying 30% to get cash instead of having it accumulate?

 My top picks

-These are the reasons why I’m looking to get some dividend stocks this year.
+These are the reasons why I’m looking to get some of the best european dividend stocks this year.
 The following list doesn’t have a numbering because I don’t have a fixed order in which I want or will buy them.
 My focus will be on Belgian companies due to the new Belgian withholding tax law that exempts Belgian or foreign company dividends up to € 800.

 1 Yes, I know it’s not completely correct stating I didn’t do anything myself.
 I earned the money doing an IT-job and then bought a stock with said money.
 I mean, not doing anything to get the dividend.